 Inspired by the work of Bu-ston, who edited the Tibetan Kangyur and compiled the Tibetan Tengyur, we undertook to assemble the canonical texts of the three spiritual traditions of ancient India: Buddhism, Hinduism, and Jainism.
 Over the past few decades, we have sought out the best editions of these texts in their original languages, and often have tried to obtain all editions, as well as English translations.
 We regard these scriptures as the joint canon of the Wisdom Tradition that has come down to us.
 Ancient India was the home of the Wisdom Tradition, from which it spread to other lands.
 Direct portions of it were preserved in these texts, making them sourcebooks of the Wisdom Tradition.
 We have begun to make digital scans of some of these available, posted at the Book of Dzyan blog under the Sanskrit Texts tab.
 Listings of some of these are found in our Bibliographic Guides on this website.

-Eastern Tradition Research Institute
+Eastern Tradition Research Archive

 413 14th Trail